lbussy/brew-bubbles/docs/api/index.rst

 Configuration Ingestion
 ========================

-The controller uses inbound endpoints to configure Brew Bubbles:
+The controller uses inbound POST endpoints to configure Brew Bubbles:

-/settings/update/:
-    Processes a JSON POST to a single configuration item only in the format shown above.

-/clearupdate/:
+/settings/controller/
+    - mdnsid: Sets the hostname of the controller
+    - bubname: A display name for the controller

+/settings/temperature/
+    - calroom: A floating-point number by which the room/ambient sensor is offset
+    - calvessel:  A floating-point number by which the room/ambient sensor is offset
+    - tempformat: String, celsius or fahrenheit to configure temperature reporting

+/settings/urltarget/
+    - urltargeturl: The URL to which reports are posted
+    - urlfreq: Frequency for reports in minutes

+/settings/brewersfriendtarget/
+    - brewersfriendkey: Brewer's Friend key
+    - brewersfriendfreq: Frequency for reports in minutes

+/settings/brewfathertarget/
+    - brewfatherkey: Brewfather key
+    - brewfatherfreq: Frequency for reports in minutes

+/settings/thingspeaktarget/
+    - thingspeakchannel: Channel to which the data will be posted
+    - thingspeakkey: Write key for the channel
+    - thingspeakfreq: Frequency for reports in minutes

+/clearupdate/
-    Clears all update related semaphores.
+    - Clears all update related semaphores.

-/config/apply/:
-    Allows the application of all configuration items in the format above in a single JSON POST.

 Control Points
 ================